 The Oregon Business Development Commission formally adopted "Ports 2010: A New Strategic Business Plan for Oregon's Statewide Port System" in October 2010.
-Statutory changes enacted by the Legislative Assembly in 2007 provided the impetus for development of the Statewide Plan.
-Both those statutory changes and the statewide plan require that ports incorporated under ORS 777 develop and maintain strategic business plans based on an Oregon Business Development Department approved template as a condition for maintaining access to department funding.
+Statutory changes enacted by the legislature in 2007 provided the impetus for development of the Statewide Ports Plan.
+Both those statutory changes and the Statewide Ports Plan require that ports incorporated under ORS 777 develop and maintain strategic business plans based on an OBDD-approved template as a condition for maintaining access to department funding.

-The Statewide Ports Plan requires that individual port strategic business plans be approved by OBDD.
-The plan also calls for elected port commissioners and officials to receive training on ethics and best practices.
-Under the Statewide Plan, once a port's business plan is approved by OBDD, the Department and the port are to develop an intergovernmental agreement (IGA) based on the approved plan, with the agreement incorporating the training requirements, best practices, and other recommendations of the Statewide Plan.
-The IGA lays out how the Department and port will work together to implement the port's adopted business plan.
-Multiple ports have completed their strategic plans and the IGA process, while the remainder continue to actively work to do so.
-Ports were given until the end of October 2013 to begin development of their plans, which must ultimately be submitted to OBDD for approval.
+The Statewide Ports Plan requires that the individual port strategic business plans be approved by OBDD.
+It also calls for elected port commissioners and officials to receive training on ethics and best practices.
+Under the Statewide Ports Plan, once a port's business plan is approved, OBDD and the port are to develop an intergovernmental agreement (IGA) based on the approved plan, with the agreement incorporating the training requirements, best practices and other recommendations of the Statewide Ports Plan.
+The IGA lays out how OBDD and the port will work together to implement the port's adopted business plan.

+All of the ports required to do so have completed their strategic plan; some have completed OBDD's approval process and have IGAs in place, while the remainder continue to actively work to do so.